Advanced EMT Education Program

 Agency medical director.

-Criminal history that would preclude the applicant from licensure or certification.
-Contact the state EMS office and NREMT if you need to discuss previous convictions prior to submitting an application for this program.
+Clear criminal & protected registry history.
+Contact the state EMS office and NREMT if you need to discuss your history prior to submitting an application for this program.

-Health requirements, on the Bennington Rescue medical screening form completed and submitted prior to the start of the course:
+Physical health requirements, on the Bennington Rescue medical screening form completed and submitted by the start of the course:

-Medical screening and attestation from your healthcare provider that you are healthy enough to participate in the physically and emotionally strenuous environment AEMTs encounter.
+Medical screening and attestation from your healthcare provider that you are healthy enough to participate in the AEMTs progra,.
 This includes:

 wearing constricting PPE such as a disposable respirator (N95 mask).